-4.4.1: Robots participating in the Humanoid League competitions must act autonomously while a competition is running.
-No external power supply, teleoperation, remote control, or remote brain of any kind is allowed.

-4.4.2: Robots may communicate only via the wireless network provided by the organizers.
+- 4.4.1: Robots participating in the Humanoid League competitions must act autonomously while a competition is running.
+No external power supply, teleoperation, remote control, or remote brain of any kind is allowed. - 4.4.2: Robots may communicate only via the wireless network provided by the organizers.
 The total bandwidth of the robots belonging to one team may not exceed 1MBaud.
 The robots must not rely on availability or quality of the wireless network.
-They must be able to play if the network is not available or of low quality.

-4.4.3: Robots of a team may communicate with each other at any time during a game.
+They must be able to play if the network is not available or of low quality. - 4.4.3: Robots of a team may communicate with each other at any time during a game.
 They may receive start and stop signals from an off-the field computer.
 This computer is only allowed to listen to the wireless communication while the ball is in play.
-It may be used to send game-control signals (e.g. kick-off, penalty, free kick, ...) to the robots during game stoppages.

-4.4.4: No humans are allowed on the field while the ball is in play.
+It may be used to send game-control signals (e.g. kick-off, penalty, free kick, ...) to the robots during game stoppages. - 4.4.4: No humans are allowed on the field while the ball is in play.
 Robot handlers must receive permission from the referee prior to entering the field.
 Each team may designate only one person as robot handler.
+The robot handler of a team may not touch a robot of another team in order to avoid any (unintentional or intentional) damage to that robot.